 I’m not sure whether I meet the criteria.
 Who can I talk to?

-Please get in touch with Annette Jäckle, Research Director of the Innovation Panel team, to discuss your ideas in the first instance.
+Please get in touch with Annette Jäckle, Understanding Society Associate Director for Innovations, to discuss your ideas in the first instance.

 Who judges the competition?

-All proposals are reviewed for feasibility and considered by a panel made up of members of the Principal Investigator’s team and of the Methodological Advisory Committee.
+All proposals are reviewed for feasibility and considered by a panel made up of members of the Understanding Society Principal Investigator’s team and of the Methodological Advisory Committee.